 The Sub-Fund does not aim for a sustainable investment objective but integrates considerations for adverse impacts on sustainability factors.
-Companies that violate the United Nations Global Compact (UNGC) principles and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises are excluded.
-The Sub-Fund does not invest in companies involved in the expansion of fossil fuel production, controversial weapons, tobacco production, and sovereign states with weak democracies and low standards for human rights.
+It excludes investee companies violating the United Nations Global Compact (UNGC) principles and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.
+The Sub-Fund does not invest in companies involved in fossil fuel expansion, controversial weapons, tobacco production, and sovereigns with weak democracies and low standards on human rights.

 The investment strategy is actively managed, employing exclusion criteria to achieve the environmental and social characteristics promoted by the Sub-Fund and using stewardship to influence investee companies.
-Companies that allocate 5 percent or more of their capital expenditures (CapEx) to expanding fossil fuel production, generate 5 percent or more of their revenues from unconventional oil and gas extraction or Arctic drilling, or generate 5 percent or more of their revenues from thermal coal production are excluded.
-Exceptions may be made for companies with credible transition plans in line with the International Energy Agency (IEA) Net Zero Emissions scenario.
+Companies that use 5 percent or more of their capital expenditures (CapEx) for expanding production of fossil fuels, derive 5 percent or more of their revenues from unconventional oil and gas extraction, drilling in the Arctic, or the production of thermal coal, are excluded.
+Exceptions may be made for companies with credible transition plans aligned with the International Energy Agency (IEA) Net Zero Emissions scenario.

-Monitoring of environmental and social characteristics is ensured through compliance mechanisms during both pre-trade and post-trade stages, using data primarily from MSCI ESG Research.
+Monitoring of environmental and social characteristics is ensured through compliance mechanisms during pre-trade and post-trade stages, using data primarily from MSCI ESG Research.
 Random sample checks are conducted to maintain data quality.
-Methodologies include measuring compliance with exclusion lists and transparency regarding carbon emissions.
+Methodologies include measuring compliance with exclusion lists and transparency on carbon emissions.

-Due diligence involves a comprehensive review of financial and non-financial information from multiple sources to ensure compliance with exclusion lists.
-The investment manager uses trading platforms with integrated compliance mechanisms to block trades that breach exclusion criteria and flags current holdings violating updated exclusion lists.
-Engagement policies enable the investment manager to influence investee companies through various forms of stewardship.
+Due diligence involves comprehensive review of financial and non-financial information from multiple sources to ensure compliance with exclusion lists.
+The investment manager uses trading platforms with integrated compliance mechanisms to block trades breaching exclusion criteria and flags current holdings violating updated exclusion lists.
+Engagement policies allow the investment manager to influence investee companies through various forms of stewardship.

-A significant proportion of the investments will be aligned with the Sub-Fund's environmental and social characteristics, and a substantial part will be sustainable investments.
+The Sub-Fund commits to having at least 80 percent of investments aligned with its environmental and social characteristics, with a minimum of 35 percent being sustainable investments.
 Methodological limitations and data scarcity, particularly regarding greenhouse gas emissions, are acknowledged, with continuous review to ensure alignment with evolving standards and regulatory requirements.